debian-pi/raspbian-ua-netinst/README.md

 ## Intro

-The minimal Raspbian unattended netinstaller for Raspberry Pi Model 1B, 1B+, 2B and 3B.
+The minimal Raspbian unattended netinstaller for Raspberry Pi Model 1B to 3B+.

 This project provides [Raspbian][1] power users the possibility to install a minimal base system unattended using latest Raspbian packages regardless when the installer was built.